Constructive nonlocal games with very small classical values: Connection to the labeled graph framework

-If $x_i\neq 1$ for $i=1,2,3$, then we have \\ {\rm (i)} $\beta_C(M)= 2$ if $x_1=x_2=x_0^{-1}$ or $x_0=x_2=x_1^{-1}$ or $x_0=x_1=x_2^{-1}$\\ {\rm (ii)} $\beta_C(M)= 3$ otherwise.\\ If some of the diagonal entries are equal to $1$, $\beta_C(M)$ equals to the number of elements different from $1$. \end{proposition} Note that since every $3\times 3$ matrix which has at most one element different from $1$ in each row and each column is equivalent to a matrix of form \eqref{eq:diagonal3x3}, Proposition \ref{prop:diag3by3} allows to determine contradiction numbers of all such matrices.
+\end{proposition} Note that since every $3\times 3$ matrix which has at most one element different from $1$ in each row and each column is equivalent to a matrix of form \eqref{eq:diagonal3x3}, Proposition \ref{prop:diag3by3} allows to determine contradiction numbers of all such matrices.

 \begin{proof} Consider a $3\times 3$ matrix $M$ of the form \eqref{eq:diagonal3x3} and let $M'$ be equivalent to $M$.
 We first observe that all elements of $M'$ that are different from $1$ can not be located in the same row (or in the same column).
 Indeed, if that was the case, then $M'$ would contain a $2\times 3$ (or $3\times 2$) submatrix of rank $1$, while all $2\times 3$ or $3\times 2$ submatrices of $M$ are clearly of rank $2$, which would yield a contradiction in view of Remark \ref{minor2minor}.

 Consequently, every $M'$ equivalent to $M$ must contain at least two entries different from $1$ (hence $\beta_C(M) \geq 2$) and if it contains exactly two such entries, then those two entries must be in different columns and different rows.

 With the above observation in mind, let us investigate the constraints imposed on $M$ by the condition $\beta_C(M) = 2$.
 As an illustration, suppose that a matrix of the form